lrhammond/lmorl/README.md

 ### ARC

-If using [ARC](https://www.arc.ox.ac.uk/) then run `sh -i arc.sh`.
+If using [ARC](https://www.arc.ox.ac.uk/) then run `sh -i arc.sh` (note that this setup assumes that the `lmorl` repo is located at `$HOME/lmorl`).
 This will activate the relevant modules, create a virtual environment `venv` with all the required packages, and create any extra required sub-directories.
 It will also install the OpenAI Safety Gym repository as a sub-directory of `lmorl` and add the package to `venv`.

 ## Running Experiments